 How does education influence the types of occupations that people enter?
 One way to think about occupations is in terms of "occupational prestige."
-Your data set includes a variable, PRESTG80, in which a prestige score was assigned to respondents' occupations.
-Higher numbers indicate greater prestige.
-(To get more information about how the occupational prestige scale was constructed, you can go to http://www.csub.edu/~jross/projects/spss/)
+Your data set includes a variable, prestg80, in which a prestige score was assigned to respondents' occupations.
+Higher numbers indicate greater prestige

 Let's hypothesize that as education increases, the level of prestige of one's occupation also increases.
 To test this hypothesis, click on Analyze, Correlate, and Bivariate.
-The dialog box shown in Figure 7•1 will appear on your screen.
-Click on EDUC, and then click the arrow to move it into the box.
-Do the same with PRESTG80.
+The dialog box shown in Figure 7-1 will appear on your screen.
+Click on educ and then click the arrow to move it into the box.
+Do the same with prestg80.

 The most widely used bivariate test is the Pearson correlation.
-It is intended to be used when both variables are measured at either the interval or ratio level, and each variable is normally distributed.
+It is intended to be used when both variables are measured at either the interval or ratio level and each variable is normally distributed.
 However, sometimes we do violate these assumptions.
-If you do a histogram of both EDUC and PRESTG80, you will notice that neither is actually normally distributed.
-Furthermore, if you noted that PRESTG80 is really an ordinal measure, not an interval, you would be correct.
-Nevertheless, most analysts would use the Pearson correlation because the variables are close to being normally distributed, the ordinal variable has many ranks, and because the Pearson correlation is the one they are used to.
-SPSS includes another correlation test, Spearman's rho, that is designed to analyze variables that are not normally distributed, or are ranked, as is PRESTG80.
-We will conduct both tests to see if our hypothesis is supported, and also to see how much the results differ depending on the test used - in other words, whether those who use the Pearson correlation on these types of variables are seriously off base.
+If you do a histogram of both educ and prestg80, you will notice that neither is actually normally distributed.
+Furthermore, if you noted that prestg80 is really an ordinal measure, not an interval, you would be correct.
+Nevertheless, most analysts would use the Pearson correlation because the variables are close to being normally distributed, the ordinal variable has many ranks, and because the Pearson correlation is the most common.
+SPSS includes another correlation test, Spearman's rho, that is designed to analyze variables that are not normally distributed, or are ranked, as is prestg80.
+We will conduct both tests to see if our hypothesis is supported, and also to see how much the results differ depending on the test used-in other words, whether those who use the Pearson correlation on these types of variables are seriously off base.